-Appendix 2 First behaviour letter

-Dear INSERT NAMES, Recently, your child. , has not been behaving as well in school as they could.

-ds the need to follow our pupil code of conduct, and I would appreciate

-If your child's behaviour does not improcan work together.
-However, at this stag ove, I will contact you again and suggest that we meet to discuss how we ge I am confident that a reminder of how to behave appropriately will be
+Appendix 2 First behaviour letter Dear INSERT NAMES, Recently, your child, , has not been behaving as well in school as they could.
+It is important that your child understands the need to follow our pupil code of conduct, and I would appreciate it if you could discuss their behaviour with them.
+If your child's behaviour does not improve, I will contact you again and suggest that we meet to discuss how we can work together.
+However, at this stage I am confident that a reminder of how to behave appropriately will be sufficient.
+Yours sincerely, Class teacher name: Class teacher signature: Behaviour letter - return slip Please return this slip to school to confirm you have received this letter.

-sufficient.

-Yours sincerely,

-Class teacher name:Class teacher signature:

-Date:

-Behaviour letter - return slip

-rm you have received this letter.
 Thank you.

-Parent name:

-Parent signature:Date:

-Second behaviour letter

-Dear INSERT NAMES, 777 1' 1 1 1 ' C

-C , 1 XX regarding the behaviour of, I am sorry

-to say that they are still struggling to adh ere to our pupil code of conduct.

-1. We are quiet when the teacher is talking

-2. We follow directions right away

-3. We let others get on with their w /ork

-4. We respect each other

-via the school office as soon as is mutually conve et me so we can discuss a way forward.
-Please make an appointment to meet with me enient to avoid the possibility of an internal exclusion from Jennett's Park

-Yours sincerely,

-Class teacher name:

-Class teacher signature: Date:

-Third behaviour letter

-Dear INSERT NAMES,

-I am sorry to report that, despite meeting g and creating a behaviour contract,, has

-continued to misbehave. would now benefit from a structured approach to help

-improve their behaviour in school.

-meeting with the Phase leader /Deputy Head/the special educational

-ase leader level of support) and myself, to discuss how we can best

-support your child in improving their be

-the school office as soon as is mutually convenient to avoid the possibility of an internal

-exclusion from Jennett's Park

-Yours sincerely,

-Class teacher name:

-Class teacher signature: Date:
+Name of child: Parent name: Parent signature: Date: Second behaviour letter Dear INSERT NAMES, Following my previous letter dated XXXX regarding the behaviour of , I am sorry to say that they are still struggling to adhere to our pupil code of conduct.
+We are quiet when the teacher is talking We follow directions right away 2.
+3. We let others get on with their work 4.
+We respect each other I would appreciate it if you could arrange to meet me so we can discuss a way forward.
+Please make an appointment to meet with me via the school office as soon as is mutually convenient to avoid the possibility of an internal exclusion from Jennett's Park.
+Yours sincerely, Class teacher name: Class teacher signature: Date: Third behaviour letter Dear INSERT NAMES, I am sorry to report that, despite meeting and creating a behaviour contract, , has continued to misbehave. would now benefit from a structured approach to help improve their behaviour in school.
+I would be grateful if you could attend a meeting with the Phase leader /Deputy Head/the special educational needs co-ordinator (AGREE WITH Phase leader level of support) and myself, to discuss how we can best support your child in improving their behaviour.
+Please make an appointment to meet with via the school office as soon as is mutually convenient to avoid the possibility of an internal exclusion from Jennett's Park. .
+Yours sincerely, Class teacher name: Class teacher signature: Date: